rlymbur/amazon-vpc-lattice-mcp-server/README.md

 ## Usage

-Once configured, you can use the MCP tools in your conversations:
+Once configured, you can use the MCP tools in your conversations.
+Note that you should use `list_amazon_vpc_lattice_prompts` to discover available prompts as these are not automatically discoverable like tools.

 ### List Sources